 John Carciero and Jay Carciero, former general managers for Sodexo in Massachusetts, were outraged when they discovered Sodexo's practice of pressuring food and beverage vendors to kick back huge rebates and then secretly pocketing the savings rather than passing them on to government clients as required by their contracts - a practice known as "off-invoice rebates."
 Sodexo's clients included hospitals, universities, schools and nursing homes.

 After John Carciero blew the whistle internally on Sodexo's unlawful retention of rebates, the company fired him.
 Jay Carciero was retaliated against, demoted and later fired for the same reason.
-The brothers filed in 2006 a "qui tam" (whistleblower) lawsuit against Sodexo under the federal False Claims Act and added claims under similar state laws, including New York's.
+Represented by whistleblower law firm, Phillips & Cohen LLP, the brothers filed in 2006 a "qui tam" (whistleblower) lawsuit against Sodexo under the federal False Claims Act and added claims under similar state laws, including New York's.
 Their claims that Sodexo had defrauded New York government programs were resolved as part of today's settlement.

 Below are comments from: